jbsys/Movie-Recommender/README.md

 The main changes to our original dataset was turning dates into days of the week, requiring a minimum of 30 reviews per users and 20 reviews per movies, and breaking up genres into top 3.
 The resultant dataframe includes 1820 unique movies.

 It was also interesting to pull information from IMDb's website and compare their top list to MovieLens'.
-I did this by applying the same equation IMDb uses to my dataset.
+I did this by applying their weighted rating equation to MovieLens' dataset.

 To wrap everything up and upload it to Streamlit, I created dataframe's for every class of genre.
 I split them up accordingly: - - Children & Animation
 Comedy